qoncrete/qoncrete.com/resources.md/analyzing-data/creating-dashboards.md

 # Dashboards

-Dashboard allows you to place multiple reports or pannels onto a single page.
-With dashboards you could easily create a replica of Google Analytics or any other existing analytic systems.
+Dashboards allow you to place multiple reports or panels onto a single page.
+With dashboards, you can easily create a replica of Google Analytics or any other existing analytic systems.